- Basic information:

 Banking and Company Details

 Nadex is a part of the IG group.
 IG is a global financial services provider.
-They provide for smooth transitions with their market cap of higher than £2.2 bn.
 For US citizens and nonresidents alike, the minimum deposit is $250.
 They do offer a variety of methods for both deposits and withdrawals.
 No US residents can deposit using write transfer for a debit card, while US residents have the opportunity to use wire or bank transfer, paper check and debit card.
 The maximum deposit for debit cards is $50,00, but this varies by bank.
 US citizens may deposit their money via wire or bank transfer while

 We have previously mentioned that Nadex may charge additional fees.
 There is a $20 fee for a wire transfer for deposits, as well as $25 for withdrawals they limit transfers to only 4 a month when it comes to deposits.
-They also charge fees for lots trades.
-For example, 1-10 lots are 0.09 per lot.
-However, other lots do not have additional fees.
 Returned checks have a $25 fee.
 There is quite an intensive guide that covers all fees and costs so please take the time to read it thoroughly.

 Although they normally process the same day, it can take up to 3-5 days for a withdrawal to show up in your account.
 However, before you complain about the poor quality of service, take into consideration that Nadex does not have round the clock customer service.
 You must take into consideration the time of day as well as the day of the week when you process your withdrawal.